The narcissist’s smirk.

 Number two.
-When they see your pain, either pain your suffering from external sources, when you’re telling them about something that’s happened to you, and for a second you see that smirk.
+When they see your pain, either pain you are suffering from external sources, when you’re telling them about something that’s happened to you and for a second, you see that smirk.
 Or it can be the pain they have caused you.
 The look makes you feel uncomfortable, yet you’re not sure why you feel uncomfortable.

 Number five.
-If you ask them about something they’ve done to you, so they start Blame-shifting, gaslighting, projecting. their own insecurities and faults onto you, ” If you hadn’t.” ”You’re jealous.” as narcissists are incredibly envious of others.
-When you start to try and discuss or rationalise with them or start to get frustrated with them when people are provoking, it’s human nature to want to defend ourselves, they get pleasure out of the Confusion they cause within others minds, and you might catch a smirk.
+If you ask them about something they’ve done to you, so they start Blame-shifting, gaslighting, and projecting their own insecurities and faults onto you, ” If you hadn’t.” ”You’re jealous.” as narcissists are incredibly envious of others.
+When you start to try and discuss or rationalise with them or start to get frustrated with them, as when people are provoking, it’s human nature to want to defend ourselves.
+Narcissists get pleasure from the Confusion they cause within others’ minds, and you might catch a smirk.

 Number six.
-When they are playing Mind games with you to manipulate you, or Gaslighting you, to distract you from the reality of their toxic behaviour, then when you’re left feeling confused or defensive, you might have seen that smirk.
-At the time not aware of what it’s about.
+When they are playing Mind games with you to manipulate you, or Gaslighting you to distract you from the reality of their toxic behaviour, then when you’re left feeling confused or defensive, you might have seen that smirk.
+At the time not aware of what it was about.

 Number seven.
-When they manage to provoke Reactions from you.
+When they do manage to provoke and gain the reactions they want from you.

-Just because someone is pulling this face, it doesn’t mean they are a narcissist, or that they are toxic, some people smirk when they didn’t get what they want, or they are upset, or if they’re are feeling embarrassed or shy.
+Just because someone is pulling this face, it doesn’t mean they are a narcissist or that they are toxic.
+Some people smirk when they don’t get what they thought they wanted, or they are upset, or if they are feeling embarrassed or shy.

 With a narcissist, the smirk is a malicious, unpleasant, mocking or even intimidating half-smile.

-For survivors feelings emotions such as Resentment, which is a normal emotion, especially after this kind of experience, resentment can cause people to smirk when they don’t want to show the resentment.
-Still, for a moment it appears on their face, survivors of narcissistic abuse can show the smirk especially when we realise just how unfairly the narcissist has treated us, feelings like jealousy again it’s a universal emotion, and these emotions are very valid feelings with how much a narcissist puts you through, lies to you and exploits you, then walks off with your life, your belongings, leaving you feeling crushed.
-At the same time, they swan off into the sunset as nothing happened, often with your replacement; this can also cause feelings such as jealousy and anger directed towards the narcissist who has the power to provoke you.
-While you are in recovery, you may feel resentment towards, as they trained you to feel as though you weren’t enough, and you are still putting yourself below them, you may feel shame, feel daft, stupid, and you might be after revenge for all they’ve done to you.
+For survivors, feelings emotions such as Resentment, which is a normal emotion, especially after this kind of experience, resentment can cause people to smirk when they don’t want to show resentment.
+Still, for a moment, it appears on their face.
+Survivors of narcissistic abuse can show the smirk, especially when we realise just how unfairly the narcissist has treated us.
+Feelings like jealousy, again it’s a universal emotions, and these emotions are very valid feelings with how much a narcissist puts you through, lies to you and exploits you, then walks off with your life and your belongings, leaving you feeling crushed.
+At the same time, they swan off into the sunset as though nothing happened, often with your replacement; this can also cause feelings such as jealousy and anger directed towards the narcissist who has the power to provoke you.
+While you are in recovery, you may feel resentment towards them, as they trained you to feel as though you weren’t enough, and you are still putting yourself below them, you may feel shame, feel daft, stupid, and you might be after revenge for all they’ve done to you.
 Therefore survivors can also pull the smirk.
-Having contempt towards someone who tried to destroy everything about who you are doesn’t make you a narcissist, it doesn’t make you toxic.
+Having contempt towards someone who tried to destroy everything about who you are doesn’t make you a narcissist; it doesn’t make you toxic.
 It makes you human with emotions.
-Some survivors can also have a happy contempt smile if they find out Karma visited the narcissist.
+Some survivors can also have a happy, contempt smile if they find out Karma visited the narcissist.
 Not because you were actively seeking revenge because you heard some karma hit them.
 Not all smirks have malicious intent.
 Some smirks are formed because when we see someone toxic, no longer getting away with their manipulative, toxic behaviour and justice being served.
-There is no wrong about being happy when justice is served.
+There is no wrong with being happy when justice is served.

-With anger, this is often a feeling we get when someone provokes us, or when someone has been unfair or unkind to us.
-Anger is often directed towards someone who we view as equal.
-As you move through recovery, you may lose the resentment and start going through the anger phase, with resentment coming back from time to time if they are still trying to provoke you, or whatever stunt they’re trying to pull.
-You’ll notice more anger towards them as you begin to feel more equal and realise they are not above you and do not have power or control over you, you are far from stupid, they are highly manipulative, their games are incredibly hard to see when we don’t know what they are.
+With anger, this is often a feeling we get when someone provokes us or when someone has been unfair or unkind to us.
+Anger is usually directed toward someone who we view as equal.
+As you move through recovery, you may lose the resentment and start going through the anger phase, with resentment coming back from time to time if they are still trying to provoke you or whatever stunt they’re trying to pull.
+You’ll notice more anger towards them as you begin to feel more equal and realise they are not above you and do not have power or control over you.
+You are far from stupid.
+They are highly manipulative.
+Their games are incredibly hard to see when we don’t know what they are.

-Pity, the feelings of sorrow for ones suffering, we have to move away from self-pity which again is a universal emotion and most understandable, it’s an extremely valid emotion with everything narcissists put us through.
+Pity, the feelings of sorrow for one suffering, we have to move away from self-pity.
+Again, it is a universal emotion and most understandable; it’s a highly valid emotion with everything narcissists put us through.
 However, that woe is me can bring us down and keep us trapped in the past; we have to work through any self-pity.
-Pitying the narcissist for things they claim to have been through, or have been through can keep us trapped with them, it can keep us going back as they pull on our empathy with those pity plays, when we get to the point when we learn about the disorder we might go through a phase of pitting them, but understand we can not help them when we realise we can not help them, yet pity them, we lose those feelings of anger and resentment for the stunts they pull, and we also stay away.
+Pitying the narcissist for things they claim to have been through or have been through can keep us trapped with them; it can keep us going back as they pull on our empathy with those pity plays when we get to the point when we learn about the disorder we might go through a phase of pitting them, but understand we can not help them when we realise we can not help them, yet pity them, we lose those feelings of anger and resentment for the stunts they pull, and we also stay away.

-When their Admiration face is on narcissists can over exaggerate their facial and body expression. (those not on the disorder can do this too.) when a narcissist’s Envious face appears, they can anger, rage or have an utterly emotionless in the face.
+When their Admiration face is on, narcissists can over-exaggerate their facial and body expressions. (those not on the disorder can do this too.) when a narcissist’s Envious face appears, they can have anger, rage or be utterly emotionless in the face.
 This is when you could witness the narcissists Stare.

-A lot of narcissists are very good at faking emotions and facial expressions, over time spent around them, and getting to know them.
+Many narcissists are very good at faking emotions and facial expressions over time spent around them and getting to know them.
 You might start to notice a lack of facial expressions.